CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 ### View Waveform

-After completing the simulation, VCS dumps the waveforms to a file: `build/sim-rundir/vcdplus.vpd`.
+After completing the simulation, the simulator dumps the waveforms to a file: `build/sim-rundir/verilog.dump`.
 In this course, we use GTKWave to view our waveforms.
 It has a GUI that will create an X11 Window on your computer.

 ```shell
 cd build/sim-rundir